brittonlaroche/realm-IOT/README.md

 ## Overview

 In this "hands on lab" we will create our own full featured IOT sensor device that will send data from a remote IOT device to MongoDB Atlas.
 We will begin with a simple script that sends data directly to MongoDb via a REST API webhook.
 We will then enhance this simple code to retry sending its data in the event of a network outage.
 Finally we will upgrade our simple script to talk to an MQTT Broker which will send data to the Realm Middleware which will guarantee delivery and bi-directional communication with MongoDB Atlas.
-The MQTT broker and Realm Middleware opens a whole new world of possibilities where configuration changes and upgrades can be passed down to remote IOT devices rather than a one way sending of sesnor data from the IOT device.
+The MQTT broker and Realm Middleware opens a whole new world of possibilities where configuration changes and upgrades can be passed down to remote IOT devices rather than a one way sending of sensor data from the IOT device.

 ![Realm IOT MQTT](./img/RealmIOTMqtt2.png)

 ## First Version

+Our first version of the code uses the Realm Serverless capability to create a webhook to receive the sensor data directly from the IOT device using nothing more thana REST API call.

 ```py
 import Adafruit_DHT
 import time